vlamen/vlamen.github.io/index.md

 ---

 I am an assistant professor at TU/e.
 My research interests lie in developing Machine Learning based solutions for natural sciences and high-tech industry.
 Some of my recent work includes detection of miRNA in bioinformatics [[1]](https://www.biorxiv.org/content/10.1101/840579v1.article-info), quantification of turbulence intenisty [[2]](https://arxiv.org/abs/1911.05718) and detection of state of plasma confinement in fusion in applied physics [[3]](https://arxiv.org/abs/1911.04234).
-I also work on improving how we use expert knowlege to build ML models [[4]](Diffusion Variational Autoencoders)[[5]](https://arxiv.org/abs/1905.09523).
+I also work on improving how we use expert knowlege to build ML models [[4]](https://arxiv.org/abs/1901.08991)[[5]](https://arxiv.org/abs/1905.09523).

 [Personal page @TU/e](https://www.tue.nl/en/research/researchers/vlado-menkovski/)